Seanmcdon/visitor-movement-tracker/README.md

 <h2>Summary:</h2>

 <p>The first time a user scrolls on your page, you will be sent an email (Sorry, just visiting the page will not send an email!).
-This will only happen once per visit.
-Then, when the user clicks on the DOM element of your choice, you will be sent another email, with the text of the element that was clicked.</p>
+The scroll event trigger will only occur once.
+Then, when the user clicks on the DOM element of your choice, you will be sent another email.
+You can have the text of any DOM element sent to you, so you have an idea of where users are clicking on your website.</p>

 <h2>Edit the files</h2>